Mozart4242/SIEMELK/README.md

 ## How to choose your stack?
 your stack resources depends on many factors like :
 - how many hosts do you want to monitor?
-- how many network devices you have?
+- how many Endpoints you have?
 - how much EPS (Event Per Second) the SIEM should handle?

 This table will help you to decide: